Amitabh Bachchan: Legacy

 Bachchan is widely regarded as one of the greatest and most influential actors in the history of Indian cinema.
-He earned respect among critics for his memorable performances and charismatic screen presence, is also considered one of the most respected public figure of India.
-Referred to as the "Shahenshah of Bollywood", "Star of the Millennium" or "Big B", He inspired many great and successful Indian cinema actors for many generations including Rajinikanth, Chiranjeevi, Kamal Hassan, Shah Rukh Khan, Akshay Kumar, Manoj Bajpayee, Ajay Devgn, Mohanlal, Ranveer Singh, Allu Arjun and Yash.
-Referred to as the "Shahenshah of Bollywood", "Star of the Millennium" or "Big B", French director François Truffaut called him a "one-man industry."
+He earned respect among critics for his memorable performances and charismatic screen presence, and is considered one of the most respected public figures of India.
+He is referred to as the "Shahenshah of Bollywood", "Star of the Millennium" or "Big B".
+He inspired many Indian cinema actors, including Rajinikanth, Chiranjeevi, Akshay Kumar, Pawan Kalyan, Prabhas, Manoj Bajpayee, Ajay Devgn, Mohanlal, Ranveer Singh, Allu Arjun and Yash.
+French director François Truffaut described Indian film industry as "one-man industry" because of his dominance.

+One of the most successful actors of the 1970s and 1980s, Bachchan appeared in Box Office India's "Top Actors" list seventeen times from 1975 to 1991.
+He topped the list sixteen times (1976–1991).

 In 1999, Bachchan was voted the "greatest star of stage or screen" in a BBC Your Millennium online poll.
 The organisation noted that "Many people in the western world will not have heard of [him] ... [but it] is a reflection of the huge popularity of Indian films."
+In October 2003, Time magazine dubbed Bachchan as "the Undisputed Godfather of Bollywood".
+In April 2005, The Walter Reade Theater of Lincoln Center in New York honoured Bachchan with a special tribute, retrospective—titled "Amitabh Bachchan: The Biggest Film Star in the World".

+In the early 80s, Bachchan authorised the use of his likeness for the comic book character Supremo in a series titled The Adventures of Amitabh Bachchan.
+In May 2014, La Trobe University in Australia named a Scholarship after Bachchan.
 In June 2000, he became the first living Asian to have been modelled in wax at London's Madame Tussauds Wax Museum.
 Another statue was installed in New York in 2009, Hong Kong in 2011, Bangkok in 2011, Washington, DC in 2012 and Delhi in 2017.

-In the early 80s, Bachchan authorised the use of his likeness for the comic book character Supremo in a series titled The Adventures of Amitabh Bachchan.
-In May 2014, La Trobe University in Australia named a Scholarship after Bachchan.

-In October 2003, TIME magazine dubbed Bachchan as "the Undisputed Godfather of Bollywood".
-In April 2005, The Walter Reade Theater of Lincoln Center in New York honored Bachchan with a special tribute, retrospective—titled "Amitabh Bachchan: The Biggest Film Star in the World".

-In March 2010, Bachchan has been named the list of CNN's "top 25 Asian actors of all time".
+In March 2010, Bachchan was named on CNN's list of the "top 25 Asian actors of all time".
 He was named "Hottest Vegetarian male" by PETA India in 2012.
 He also won the title of "Asia's Sexiest Vegetarian male" in a contest poll run by PETA Asia in 2008.

 In Allahabad, the Amitabh Bachchan Sports Complex and Amitabh Bachchan Road are named after him.
 A government senior secondary school in Saifai, Etawah is called Amitabh Bachchan Government Inter College.
 There is a waterfall in Sikkim known as Amitabh Bachchan Falls.

-In 2022, on the occasion of Bachchan's 80th birthday, not-for-profit organisation Film Heritage Foundation announced a film festival as a part of his 11 films collection had screened in 17 cities across the country shown in limited movies theatres.
+In 2022, on the occasion of Bachchan's 80th birthday, a not-for-profit organisation Film Heritage Foundation announced a film festival as a part of his 11 films collection had been screened in 17 cities across the country shown in limited cinemas.

-Autobiography

-Bachchan himself wrote a book in 2002: Soul Curry for You and Me – An Empowering Philosophy That Can Enrich Your Life.